winitzki/scall/tutorial/programming_dhall.md

 ```
 The difference is only in the definitions of the functions `leafSum`, `branchSum`, etc.

-For the calculation of the sum of all numbers in a tree, `leafSum` should return just the number stored in a leaf, and `branchSum` should return the sum of the two numbers in the branches.
+For computing the sum of all numbers in a tree, `leafSum` should return just the number stored in a leaf, and `branchSum` should return the sum of the two numbers in the branches.
 (During evaluation, those two numbers will be equal to the recursively computed sums over the two sub-trees.)
 So, we write:
 ```dhall